DFKI-NI/aqua-sim-xai/README.md

 The simulator is used for generating textual explanations for boat skippers in aquatic environments.

 ## Features
-- **Otter USV Simulation**: Simulates the WAM USV enabling realistic control and behavior testing.
+- **WAM USV Simulation**: Simulates the WAM USV enabling realistic control and behavior testing.
 - **Dynamic Weather Control**: Allows for weather condition adjustments, including day/night cycles and fog.
 - **Autonomous NPC Boats**: Includes non-player boats with and without collision avoidance for testing interaction scenarios.
 - **Explainable UI (XUI)**: Provides tools for collecting and annotating user actions with explanations.